 For retailers, the holiday season is one of the busiest of the year.
 As people shop for gifts, groceries, home décor, and other items to make the season festive and cheery, they spend loads of cash.
-In 2020, holiday sales totaled about $750 billion.
+In 2021, holiday sales reached about $850 billion.

 Why Christmas giveaways are beneficial for your business

 Your customers are likely busy — even more so during the holidays.
 Between shopping for presents, cleaning and decorating the house, hosting parties, and attending company parties and other functions, they’re probably stretched thin.